Fôrça Bruta: Lyrics

 Women are central figures in Ben's lyrics throughout the album, especially in "Mulher Brasileira", "Terezinha", and "Domênica Domingava"; "Domênica" is a variation on Domingas, the surname of his wife and muse Maria.
 His preoccupation with female characters led Sanches to identify Fôrça Brutas predominant theme as Ben's "Dionysian body", referring to the philosophical concept of a body that can submit to passionate chaos and suffering before overcoming itself.

 Women dancing at Carnaval de Salvador, an Afro-Brazilian cultural event.
 "Mulher Brasileira" celebrates Brazilian women of all backgrounds.

 Several of the songs deal with romantic disappointment.
 In "Zé Canjica", the narrator apologizes for being confused, sad, and moody while sending away a lover he feels he does not deserve.
-"O Telefone Tocou Novamente" expresses grief and pity over an upset lover, and the sadness he has when he picks up the ringing phone to realize that it is not her.
+"O Telefone Tocou Novamente" expresses grief and pity over an angry lover ringing the phone of the narrator, who leaves to meet, only not to find her.
 During the song, Sanches observes a moment of catharsis by Ben, who raises his singing voice to an almost crying falsetto.

 Ben's lyrics also appropriate thematic devices from the popular imagination.
 Sanches compares the verses of the caipira-influenced samba "Apareceu Aparecida" and "Pulo, Pulo" to songs from ciranda, a traditional Brazilian children's dance.
 In "Apareceu Aparecida" – which employs the "rolling stone" idiom – the narrator rediscovers the euphoric joy of living after his beloved has accepted him again; this leads Sanches to conclude that Ben sings of hedonism in a concentrated state.

 Some songs feature expressions of political values.
 The nationalistic "Mulher Brasileira" celebrates Brazilian women regardless of their physical appearance and is cited by Brazilian journalist Gabriel Proiete de Souza as an early example of Ben's attempt to empower Afro-Brazilian women through his music.
 In Caz's opinion, the lyrics on Fôrça Bruta reveal deeper concerns than were found in the singer's previous recordings, shown most notably by "Charles Jr.", in which Ben explores his identity as an artist and as a black man.
 Brazilian music academic Rafael Lemos believes it demonstrates Ben's process of placing "black heritage into modernity", in the aftermath of slavery in Brazil and the continued marginalization of black people there.
 According to one translation of the lyrics, the narrator proclaims: